Plaza Athénée

-The Hotel Plaza Athénée is a Brunei-owned historic luxury hotel in Paris, France.
+The Hotel Plaza Athénée (/fr/) is a Brunei-owned historic luxury hotel in Paris, France.
 It is located at 25 Avenue Montaigne in the 8th arrondissement of Paris, near the Champs-Élysées and the Palais de Tokyo.
 The hotel is part of the Dorchester Collection group of international luxury hotels.
 The hotel has five restaurants and a bar, and it has room rates ranging from US$1,254 to US$20,000 per night for the hotel's premier suite.